cphurley82/toyssd/CONTRIBUTING.md

 These practices complement the language-specific guidance below and are reinforced by our format and lint tooling.

+### Tests as First-Class Code

+- Treat test code with the same design effort as production code.
+- Keep naming, fixtures, and helper utilities consistent; refactor common logic into reusable utilities instead of copying across tests.
+- Document non-obvious expectations directly in the tests so future contributors understand the intent.
+- Cover both success paths and failure/edge conditions, and justify any intentionally uncovered areas in the description.

 ### C++ Guidelines

 - Follow the Google C++ Style Guide (mirrors clang-format/clang-tidy defaults in the repo).